yuanzhel94/connectome_from_pathfinding/README.md

 >   -  supporting functions to connectome_from_pathfinding.m
 >   -  functions that generate random walk null model
 >   -  functions that visualize generated axons
->   -  third-party codes for analysis and figure plots, including Brain connectivity toolbox, power-law fit, and annotation.
+>   -  third-party codes for analysis and figure plots, including Brain connectivity toolbox, power-law fit, inset, and annotation.
 >   -  and more features ...
 >- #### demo
 >   This subdir contains a series of demo that replicates major findings in the paper, including: